 Am I a good candidate for the Pillar Procedure?

 If your soft palate is causing or contributing to snoring or obstructive sleep apnea, the Pillar Procedure could be an excellent treatment option for you.
-Dr. Stein will meet with you in our New York offices to examine your airway to determine if you are a good candidate for the Pillar Procedure.
+Our oral surgeons will meet with you in our New York offices to examine your airway and determine if you are a good candidate for the Pillar Procedure.

 How do I get started with the Pillar Procedure?

-Dr. Stein and his staff would be happy to discuss the Pillar Procedure for snoring with you.
+Dr. Stein, Dr. Koslovsky, and our staff would be happy to discuss the Pillar Procedure for snoring with you.
 Please call 212-888-4760 or schedule an appointment online to arrange for a private consultation at our office.